 There is also Radio Free Europe/Radio Liberty (RFE/RL) run by American Government based in Prague.
 This station is broadcasting in 28 languages especially to the Middle East and Asia but is not broadcasting within the Czech Republic.
 Find more at http://www.rferl.org.
 RFE/RL moved from the Wenceslas Square to the new very secure building close to metro station Zelivskeho at the beginning of 2009.

 EmergencyIn an emergency dial the following numbers 24 hours a day.

-CrimeViolent crime is rare by the standards of western Europe or the United States, but there is a great deal of theft.
+So violent crime is rare by the standards of the United States, France or the United Kingdom but there is a great deal of theft.
 Lock your car and put your valuables in the hotel safe.
 Be alert to the danger of pickpockets in crowded places, particularly on trams (especially tram number 22 between Karlovo namesti and Malovanka) and on metro.